These 10+ kid-friendly trips are fun and laughter for the whole family!

 Other Kid-Friendly Trips To Take In 2023

 San Antonio River Walk is fantastic and is a popular destination in the summertime – warning you now, it’s busy and crazy in the summer.

-Hot Springs, Arkansas, has some fantastic places to dine, and play, zip line, and beautiful gardens galore.
-I took a solo trip to Hot Springs a couple of years ago and had the time of my life …all by myself, lonesome!
+Hot Springs, Arkansas, has some fantastic places to dine and play, zip line, and beautiful gardens galore.
+I took a solo trip to Hot Springs a couple of years ago and had the time of my life …all alone, lonesome!

 New York City might be fun if you have teenagers.
 Watching the Today Show out on the plaza would be a thrill.

 The San Diego Zoo is a great zoo to visit.
 I went there many years ago, but I’m sure it’s changed.
 It does excellent reviews.

 If you’re planning a kid-friendly trip, these trips are some of the most common options.
-Considering factors such as length of stay, age of your children, how much money you’ve saved or want to spend, you can plan a vacation that your kids will remember forever.
+Considering factors such as length of stay, age of your children, and how much money you’ve saved or want to spend, you can plan a vacation that your kids will remember forever.
 And don’t forget, we live in a time where we need to take travel restrictions seriously.
 Be sure to read up on the places you have decided to go.
-I’ll tell you though – camping is your best bet!
+I’ll tell you, though – camping is your best bet!

 Check out my Instagram feed for more wonderful trips – https://instagram.com/mytravelingroads.